 Strip the leaves from the sprigs of thyme and scatter them over top of the casserole dish.

-Bake, uncovered, in the preheated oven for approximately ½ hour until golden coloured and bubbling.
+Bake, uncovered, in the preheated oven for approximately ½ hour until golden colored and bubbling.

 This makes a lovely side dish for any meal.
-You want to think about flavours and textures that will compliment this dish when deciding what to serve it with.
-This goes wonderfully with anything that has a smoky flavour, such as ham, ham steaks, or smoked sausages.
-This also includes bacon joints, bacon chops and smoked pork chops.
+When deciding what to serve it with, you want to think about flavors and textures that will complement this dish.
+This goes wonderfully with anything that has a smoky flavor, such as ham, ham steaks, smoked sausages, bacon joints, bacon chops, or smoked pork chops.